ConnieZ/MeetupJuly23Pres/README.md

 MeetupJuly23Pres
 ================

-Repo with presentation files for St. Louis Machine Learning and Data Science Meetup on July 23rd, 2014
+Repo with presentation files for St. Louis Machine Learning and Data Science Meetup on July 23rd and August 20th, 2014

-The presentation only includes the part on ggvis.
+The repository now includes the presentation the part on ggvis, as well as the presentation part on rCharts.
+There are two files with solutions to exercises (one for Exercise 1 and 2, one for Shiny app part).

 Click on the file and click on "View Raw" link to download the presentation.
 There's a PDF and a PowerPoint version.

 Thanks again for attending this presentation!
-See you on August 20th, for rCharts.
+It was a pleasure to meet you all!